Welwyn Tunnel rail crash: Investigation and consequences

-The official report, by Captain F. H. Rich of the Royal Engineers, blamed the collision mainly on Guard Wray of the first train, for failing to protect the rear of his train after it had stopped, and for relying on the signals for protection in this situation.
-A secondary cause was the misreading of the telegraph message by the Welwyn signalman.
-Rich recommended two changes to the signalling method, which were subsequently adopted in the system of absolute block working - before a train is allowed into a section, the signalman must positively request clearance from the next box ahead, rather than relying on the "out of section" message for the previous train, and a separate block telegraph that permanently displays the state of the section should be used, in addition to the general-purpose "speaking" telegraph.
+According to L T C Rolt, "from the point of view of damage to engines and rolling stock it was one of the most destructive in railway history."
+The official inquest was held at the Cowper's Inn, next to Welwyn station (Welwyn North since 1926).
+The official report was produced by Captain Frederick Henry Rich of the Royal Engineers.
+Rich blamed the collision mainly on Guard Wray of the first train, for failing to protect the rear of his train after it had stopped, and for relying on the signals for protection in this situation.
+A jury did not find either of the signallers responsible for the deaths of Wray and Rawlins.

+Rich recommended two changes to the signalling method, which were subsequently adopted as part of absolute block working: before a train is allowed into a section, the signalman must request clearance from the next box ahead, rather than relying on the "out of section" message for the previous train; and a separate block telegraph that permanently displays the state of the section should be used, in addition to the general-purpose "speaking" telegraph.